hihipy/Qualtrics_Processing_Pipeline/README.md

 - **Automated data cleaning:** Removes test data, standardizes values, and creates data quality flags.
 - **Data typing:** Sets numbers, dates, and categories to the correct types to prevent common analysis errors.
 - **HTML report:** Generates a single, shareable report with data quality metrics and response summaries.
-- **NLP-ready JSON export:** Creates a structured [JSON](https://www.json.org/json-en.html) file for sentiment analysis or topic modeling.
+- **NLP-ready JSON export:** Creates a structured JSON file for sentiment analysis or topic modeling.
-- **Accessible typography throughout:** The notebook, the HTML report, and all three Excel workbooks are set in [Atkinson Hyperlegible Next](https://fonts.google.com/specimen/Atkinson+Hyperlegible+Next), the [Braille Institute](https://www.brailleinstitute.org) typeface designed to maximize character distinction for low-vision readers.
+- **Accessible typography throughout:** The notebook, the HTML report, and all three Excel workbooks are set in [Atkinson Hyperlegible Next](https://fonts.google.com/specimen/Atkinson+Hyperlegible+Next), a Braille Institute typeface designed to maximize character distinction for low-vision readers.
 The HTML outputs load it as a web font, so it renders whether or not the font is installed.
 - **Test fixture included:** A synthetic Qualtrics export lives in `tests/` so you can confirm the pipeline works before pointing it at real data.

 ---